Big Pigeon in Southwest Iowa

 • entered service 18 Dec 1941 from Co.
 Bluffs; next of kin wife, Mrs. Darlene Agney (sic, Agnes) Cody, 800 Oswego St., Tama, IA; body not recovered; memorialized Walls of the Missing, Manila American Cem., Luzon, Philippines.

-• Cruiser USS Houston (CL-81), Task Force 38; KIA 14 Oct 1944 off Formosa; Houston hit by Japanese aerial torpedoes on 14 & 16 Oct; 55 died, 937 survived; Houston stayed afloat and was towed to the US Naval base in Ulithi.
+• light cruiser USS Houston (CL-81), Task Force 38; KIA 14 Oct 1944 off Formosa; Houston hit by Japanese aerial torpedoes on 14 & 16 Oct; 55 died, 937 survived; Houston stayed afloat and was towed to the US Naval base in Ulithi.

-• Notes: The earlier cruiser USS Houston (CA-30) was lost in the Dutch Indies in 1942.
+• Military Notes: The earlier USS Houston (CA-30) was lost in the Netherlands Indies in 1942.
 Claude Cody had survived the sinking of the USS Helena (CL-50) in July 1943.

 ✡︎ Cohen, Irving, SN 0-771-221, US Army Air Force, Pott.
 Co.